Newburyport prepares for new school year

 Furlong said teachers have been brainstorming ways to approach the more collaborative and hands-on learning as items cannot be shared with social distancing.

-For example, seventh-graders usually work on a project where they build a bridge and share resources, Furlong said.
+For example, seventh-graders usually work on a project where they build a bridge and share resources.

-She said the teachers found a way to work with it by expanding robotics from just eighth grade to seventh grade, too.

 Athletic Director Kyle Hodsdon provided an update on school sports, though an official decision on its fate has not been made.